Why Do I Owe Taxes To The IRS?

 If you are small business owner, you may owe self-employment tax too.
 Self-employment tax covers your Medicare and Social Security taxes.
 These taxes are typically withheld from your paycheck for you as a W-2 employee, but if you are self-employed, you’ll need to pay them yourself.

-4. Difficulty making quarterly estimated taxes
+4. Difficulty making quarterly estimated tax payments

 If you have significant non-wage income, you generally make estimated quarterly payments.
 However, that can be easier said than done — especially when you feel like you are in financial survival mode.
+If you aren’t able to pay enough during the year, the IRS will expect you to make up for it when filing your federal income tax return.

 5. Changes in your tax return